 The Quaker Growth & Income Fund is a balanced, diversified, co-mingled fund managed for Quaker meetings, churches, schools and organizations with a long-term investment time horizon.

 The Fund’s target asset allocation is 70% Equity, 25% Fixed Income and 5% REITS.
 Its primary objectives are stable current income and long-term growth consistent with protecting principal investments against inflation over time.

-The Consolidated Fund operates with a semi-annual standard distribution rate of 4.0% for 2017, paid in June and December.
+The Quaker Growth & Income Fund operates with a semi-annual standard distribution rate of 4.0%, paid in June and December.
 The standard distribution rate is reviewed annually by the FFC Board of Directors and reflects our outlook on long-term capital market returns and inflation, and it takes into consideration the fund’s unique asset mix and expected volatility.
 The rate is set at a level that is intended to balances current distributions with preservation of principal over time.
 The standard distribution rate is intended only as a guideline for constituents who have invested their funds with FFC and constituents may, and some do, take more or less than the announced standard distribution rate.

 Quaker Growth & Income Fund unit value is net of operating expenses and a daily income accrual factor for the Fund’s semi-annual distributions.